vasup86/stock-prediction-api/README.md

 Personal project that enables users to get stock prediction data for the next 30 days.
 The project is based on Meta's [Prophet](https://facebook.github.io/prophet/) project.
 The project uses upto 5 year's worth of opening price data for a stock and predicts the opening price for the next 30 days.
 A frontend website is developed to visualize the data, [here](https://github.com/vasup86/Stock-Prediction-Website).

 ## Project Support Features
-REST API end point to get last 6 months opening price and projected opening price for the next 30 days.
+REST API end point returns last 6 months opening price and projected opening price for the next 30 days.

 ## Installation Guide
 * Clone the repository
 * The master branch is the most stable branch at any given time, ensure you're working from it.
+* Create a virtual environment using `python -m venv name_of_your_env`
 * Run `pip install -r requirements.txt` all dependencies
 	* Windows user might also need to add `pywin32==306` to the `requirements.txt` file.
 * Alternatively you can access the API which is hosted on render, [here](https://stock-prediction-flask.onrender.com/).

+### Project Structure
+- `app.py` contains the endpoints and handle's the requests.
+- `forecast.py` machine learning script to predict the price.
+- `requirements.txt` contains the packages used for this project.

 ## Deployment